devops329/devops/instruction/deliverable5CdnDeploy/deliverable5CdnDeploy.md

     path: dist/
 ```

-You can then create the OIDC authorization, download the artifact, push to S3, and invalidate the CloudFront distribution cache in the **deploy** job.
-This should look something like the following.
+Now you can modify the **deploy** job so that uploads to S3 instead of pushing to GitHub Pages.
+Replace the **deploy** job with the following

+Your existing `deploy` job that you created to deploy to GitHub Pages should currently look like the following.

 ```yml
 deploy: